nethesis/dev/.github/ISSUE_TEMPLATE/bug_report.md

 **See also**

-// Links to discussion on community.nethserver.org and other web sites
+// Links to other issues, milestones, wikis, project cards, other web sites

 ----